 The dean shall inform the faculty member, in writing, of the final decision of the president regarding promotion/tenure (if applicable).
 Promotions approved by the president take effect July 1 of any given year.
 If promotion is denied, the dean shall provide a summary response to the faculty member detailing the reason(s) for denial.
 These notifications shall be copied to the appropriate department chair/ academic administrator and Promotion Committee.
-The original and all copies of a faculty member's portfolio shall be returned to the faculty member.
 A negative decision is made without prejudice.